Polydile/dile-components/docs/crud/ajax.md

 - **statusSuccessCodes**: Array, the list of http response codes handled as success by this component.
 By default is [200, 201].
 - **language**: String, the feedback messages language.
 Available 'en', 'es'.
 Falllback to 'en'.
 - **sendDataAsFormData**: Boolean, default false.
 If sendDataAsFormData property is set to true, the `dile-ajax` component will send a formData object instead of a JSON object.
+- **getValidationErrors**: Object, a function that receives the full response data and returns the validation errors.
+See the explanation below on providing validation errors.

 ### Methods